darylsew/horcrux/README.md

 DistribuTed data Repository

 # Setup
-First, run this in the root diretory to install the required node_modules:
+First, run the following in the root directory to install the required node_modules:

     npm install
 Next, run this to start the server

     nodejs server.js